-Underwriting entities and LL investors are encouraged to obtain independent and impartial legal advice which represents their interests and strengthens their ability to negotiate loan terms on individual transactions and to influence the overall evolution of the market, both on documentation and processes.
+Underwriting entities are encouraged to obtain independent and impartial legal advice which represents their interests and strengthens their ability to negotiate loan terms.
 In doing so, they will be in a better position to shape the risks they could be exposed to in the event of failed syndications or a market downturn, and also strengthen their alignment of interest with the ultimate LL investors who will be exposed to the credit risk of the loans for the long term.